jacklule/DataViz-Syllabus/WeeklySchedule/day11.md

 ## Principles
 ### Designing Data Visualizations for Mobile

+- View videos 16-18 on Storypoints and Mobile in [Getting Started with Tableau](https://public.tableau.com/en-us/s/resources).
+Total time: 27:50 minutes.
 - [Top Publishers Discuss How They Design Data Viz for Mobile and Interactivity](http://www.niemanlab.org/2016/03/small-screens-full-art-despite-their-size-smartphones-open-up-new-opportunities-for-interactives/), from Nieman Lab.
 - [Data Viz for the Phone](http://www.niemanlab.org/2014/07/data-visualization-is-good-data-visualization-that-works-on-your-phone-is-better/), from Nieman Lab

 ## Graded Assignment: Part 2
 - Find a dataset that you are interested in.
 You will find links to many datasets at the [Finding Data](https://github.com/jacklule/DataViz-Syllabus/blob/master/Finding%20Data.md) page of this DataViz Syllabus.
 - Create an interactive visualization (chart or map) at Tableau.
-The visualization should have at least one sheet on a dashboard with title and your name.
+The visualization should have at least two sheets on a dashboard with title and your name.
+Consider Storypoints.
 - To the extent possible, consider how your visualization will look/work on a mobile device.
 - Strive for best data viz principles from our [data viz checklist](http://stephanieevergreen.com/wp-content/uploads/2014/05/DataVizChecklist_May2014.pdf).
 - Publish to your github.io page and send me the link.